-Back when I was in college, I bought an onion for a dish I was cooking in my illicit dorm-room kitchen (a mini crock pot) which I used often to avoid greasy cafeteria food.
+Back when I was in college, I bought an onion for a dish I was cooking in my illicit dorm-room kitchen.
+(Okay, I had a mini Crock-Pot, which I used often to avoid the greasy cafeteria food).
 I got a knife out, looked at the onion, and balked.

-Even though I’d grown up helping my parents cook, I’d somehow never peeled and cut an onion.
+Even though I’d grown up helping my parents cook, I’d somehow never peeled and cut an onion myself.

 Go ahead, laugh at me.
 But those of you who are hesitant about slicing into your beautiful garden-grown melons can rest assured that you’re not alone.

-If you’re not eating the cantaloupe right away, store it whole and unwashed in the refrigerator.
+If you’re not going to eat the cantaloupe right away, store it whole and unwashed in the refrigerator.
 It’ll keep there for a whole week.

-Cantaloupe that’s already been cut will stay fresh in an airtight container for up to three days.
-Or, freeze the cubes on a cookie sheet layered with wax paper.
+Cantaloupe that’s already been cut will stay fresh in an airtight container in the refrigerator for up to three days.
+Or, you can freeze the cubes on a cookie sheet layered with wax paper.